logo times and dates

 Madelyn E. Butler, MD

-Madelyn Butler was born in Cuba and came to the United States with her family at an early age.
-She spent her childhood in Georgia, and then moved to Florida, where she completed high school.
-She attended the University of Florida and received both her undergraduate and medical degree.
+Madelyn E. Butler was born in Cuba and immigrated to the United States with her family at a young age.
+She spent her childhood in Georgia, then moved to Florida, where she completed high school.
+She attended the University of Florida, where she received both her undergraduate and medical degrees.
 She later completed her residency at the University of South Florida.

 Return to top of page